 Gretchen Fraser was the first American to win ac Olympics gold medal.
 She also is a model of perseverance.
 She was a member of the U.S. Ski Team for the 1940 and 1944 Olympics, both of which were cancelled due to World War II.
 Finally, a week before her 29th birthday, Fraser won the gold medal in the slalom and a silver medal in the combined event in St. Moritz, Switzerland. during the 1948 Games.
 Gretchen and husband Don Fraser had both been named to the 1940 U.S. Olympic Teams which did not take place.
 They were supporters of the Sun Valley Ski Education Foundation, the Wood River Trail System and the Nature Conservancy of Idaho.
 Her Olympic medals are on display in the restaurant named for her in the Sun Valley Lodge: Gretchen’s.
 Don died on January 12, 1994 and Gretchen died a month later on February 17, 1994.

 Barbara Ann Cochran, born in 1951 in Claremont, New Hampshire, is one of four Cochran children.
+She is the mother of 2022 Super G Silver Medalist Ryan Cochran-Siegle.
 Barbara, older sister Marilyn and younger brother Bob were team members at the 1972 Olympic Winter Games in Sapporo, Japan.
 The women’s skiing events of the 1972 Sapporo (Japan) Olympic Winter Games saved the day for American skiing.
 Barbara Cochran won the slalom gold medal and Susan Luby Corrock won bronze in the opening downhill event only one second behind silver medalist, Annemarie Proell of Austria.
 For Susan it was the best run of her career and she said, “I didn’t make any mistakes.”.
 Corrock may be one of the least known U.S. Olympians

 Cindy Nelson grew up in Lutsen, MN where her parents ran the ski area there.
 She was first named to the U.S. Ski Team in 1971, and evolved into one of the best international racers ever for the U.S. She won a bronze medal for the at the 12th Winter Olympics at Innsbruck, Austria in 1976, and was rated the top downhill racer on the team.
 Nelson was the first American to be named to four Olympic teams: 1972, 1976, 1980 and 1984.
 Missing the 1972 games due to injury, she went on to compete in the next three Olympic Games and four Alpine World championships.
 In 1974, Nelson broke Annemarie Moser-Proell’s winning streak to become the first U.S. racer (man or woman) to win a World Cup in downhill.
 She went on to become the first American to win four major alpine medals: 1976 Olympic Bronze DH, 1976 F.I.S.
 Bronze Comb, 1980 F.I.S.
 Silver Comb and 1982 F.I.S.
 Silver DH)!